Resampling#

 simulate_group(n_treatment, p)

-The result is the estimated risk from a simulated trial.
-If we run this function 1000 times, it’s like running the trial over and over.
+The result is a risk from a single simulated trial.
+If we run this function many times, it’s like running the trial over and over.

 t = [simulate_group(n_treatment, p)

-The result is a list of estimated risks that shows how much we expect the results of the trial to vary due to randomness.
-We can use a KDE plot to visualize the distribution of these estimates.
+The result is a list of risks that shows how much we expect the results of the trial to vary due to randomness.
+We can use a KDE plot to visualize the distribution of these results.

 import matplotlib.pyplot as plt